qtiuto/lua-for-android/README.md

 to choose the proper version.

 Currently, lua 5.3.5 is in **lua** dir and luajit 2.1.0 beta-3 is in **luajit** dir.
-Load the lib by LibLoader.java or add `System.loadLibrary("luadroid.so")` to your code.
+Load the lib by LibLoader.java in module app or add `System.loadLibrary("luadroid.so")` to your code.

-A little Editor is embedded in the code,you can run it to test.
+Module lib is the true library that you can embedded into your code.
+Module app is a lua editor for running test in android.

 ## Performance